-EMPLOYER - any person who employs one or more employees, including the Borough, its departments, boards and commissions, and any other government agency within its jurisdiction.
+EMPLOYER - any person who employs one or more employees, including the Township, its departments, boards, and commissions, and any other government agency within its jurisdiction.

-GENDER IDENTITY OR EXPRESSION - self-perception, or perception by others, as male or female, and shall include an individual's appearance, behavior, or physical characteristics, that may be in accord with, or opposed to, one's physical anatomy, chromosomal sex, or sex assigned at birth, and shall include, but is not limited to, persons who are undergoing or have completed sex reassignment, are transgendered or gender variant.
+GENDER IDENTITY OR GENDER EXPRESSION - self-perception, or perception by others, as male, female, nonbinary or another gender, and shall include an individual's appearance, behavior, or physical characteristics, that may be in accord with, or opposed to, one's physical anatomy, chromosomal sex, or sex assigned at birth, and shall include, but not be limited to, persons who are undergoing or have completed sex reassignment, are transgender, intersex, genderqueer, gender fluid, or gender nonconforming.